danielringch/homebattery/docs/handbook/system_overview.rst

 * solar
 * charger
 * inverter
+* heater
-* power measurement
+* sensor

-Homebattery offers high flexibility regarding its connected devices:
+Homebattery is quite flexible when it comes to its connected devices:

 * all device classes are optional (e.g. you can have a system without a grid charger)
-* there is no device limit per class
+* there is no hard device limit per class
 * batteries and solar devices can be distributed across several controllers (see :ref:`multi controller setups <handbook_multi_controller_setups>`)
 * devices can be a combination of device classes (e.g. a hybrid inverter is usally solar, charger and inverter)